openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 ## CM Tooltip Glossary - The #1 WordPress Glossary Plugin

-The CM Glossary Tooltip is a robust WordPress plugin.
-It empowers you to **establish an extensive knowledge-base of terms and their definitions** on your website.
+The plugin empowers you to **establish an extensive knowledge-base of terms and their definitions** on your website.

-Utilizing the Glossary plugin, you can easily establish an **extensive glossary featuring terms with corresponding definitions**.
+Utilizing this WordPress plugin, you can easily establish an **extensive glossary featuring terms with corresponding definitions**.
 And we've been developing this since 2012!

-### Glossary Terms Pages, Links and Glossary Index
+### Glossary Terms Pages, Links and Index

 This plugin operates by intelligently identifying glossary terms embedded within your posts or pages, incorporating links to a dedicated glossary page that offers detailed definitions for each term.

-Furthermore, the plugin generates an adaptable glossary index, cataloging all the terms scattered across your website, and granting users convenient access to their respective definitions.
+Furthermore, the plugin generates an adaptable index, cataloging all the terms scattered across your website, and granting users convenient access to their respective definitions.

-### Glossary Tooltips
+### Tooltips

 This powerful tool also includes the tooltip plugin feature, allowing you to effortlessly **present dynamic a tooltip instantly emerges when users hover over the linked term**.

 This delivers a seamless and user-friendly method for users to swiftly access definitions.

-### Glossary Premium Editions
+### Premium Editions

 The [Glossary Plugin Premium editions](https://www.cminds.com/wordpress-plugins-library/tooltipglossary/) includes even more powerful features, such as: audio and video tooltips, Wikipedia support, Google Translate and Merriam-Webster integrations, ChatGPT integration, support for  abbreviations and variations, synonyms, multiple glossaries support, multiple index templates and much more.

-### Glossary Plugin Introduction Video
+### Plugin Introduction Video

 [youtube http://www.youtube.com/watch?v=WN3HLZ6ZuBM]

-==  Glossary Plugin Use-Cases ==
+==  Use-Cases ==
 (Some of these use cases might include pro plugin features)

 *  **Dictionary** - Creates a dictionary of specifically used terms on your site.
 Support multiple languages.